cdsap/Bagan/README.md

 }
 ```

-Bagan will apply a cartesian product for all type experiments, and each combination will be considered as an element to be tested.
+Bagan will apply a cartesian product for all the experiments, and each combination will be considered as an element to be tested.
 In case we want to experiment with `jvmargs` in the project with will include.
 ```
 "experiments": {